History

 Track Facts

-Oyster Bed Speedway’s racing season runs from mid-May until early September, hosting an average of 10-12 events per year.
+Oyster Bed Speedway’s racing season runs from mid-May until early September, hosting an average of anywhere from 10 to 12 events per year.

 The track currently sanctions seven (7) stock car racing divisions: